 Janelle's research focuses on histories of creative writing pedagogy and labor practices in higher education.
-Secondary research interests include ecopoetics and environmental writing practices, digital humanities in creative writing, and the relationship between aesthetics and rhetoric.
+Secondary research interests include ecopoetics and environmental writing practices and the relationship between aesthetics and rhetoric.
 Janelle also serves as the reviews editor for the new Journal of Creative Writing Studies and maintains a creative writing pedagogy bibliography as a resource for the field.
-She is currently working on a series of creative writing textbooks and a scholarly project on postcolonial approaches to creative writing, co-organizing with James Shea a session on this topic at the 2017 meeting of the American Comparative Literature Association.
+She is currently working on a series of creative writing textbooks and scholarly projects on transformative language arts and postcolonial approaches to creative writing.

 Adsit, Janelle, et al. “Affective Advocacy: Answering Institutional Productions of Precarity in the Corporate University.”
 Special Issue: Institutional Feelings: Practicing Women's Studies in the Corporate University.
 Eds.
 Jennifer Nash and Emily Owens.
 Feminist Formations 27.3 (Dec.
 2015): 21-48.
 Print.

 Adsit, Janelle.
 "Place-Based Pedagogy and Creative Writing as a Fieldwork Course."
 Creative Writing Innovations: Breaking Boundaries in the Classroom.
 Eds.
 Michael Dean Clark, Trent Hergenrader, and Joseph Rein.
 Bloomsbury Academic, 2017.